Dominic Sessa

 Dominic Sessa (born October 25, 2002) is an American actor.
-He made his film debut in the role of a troubled teenager in Alexander Payne's coming-of-age film The Holdovers (2023).
-His performance earned him the Critics' Choice Movie Award for Best Young Performer and a nomination for the BAFTA Award for Best Actor in a Supporting Role.
+He made his film debut with a breakthrough role in Alexander Payne's Christmas comedy drama film The Holdovers (2023), for which he won the Critics' Choice Movie Award for Best Young Performer and earned a nomination for the BAFTA Award for Best Actor in a Supporting Role.
+Sessa next appeared in the third installment of the Now You See Me film series and portrayed a young Anthony Bourdain in the biographical film Tony (2026).